 Before entering private practice, Joshua served for nearly two decades with the U.S. Department of Justice, defending federal agencies at all stages of litigation.
 While there, he conducted a wide range of investigations, recommended corrective measures, and advised management on litigation risks.
 He also represented management interests in discovery and at trial.

 Joshua understands the importance of cultivating a supportive workplace culture while minimizing the likelihood of costly litigation.
 When litigation is unavoidable, however, he guides his clients from the earliest stages of an administrative complaint through trial and the appellate process.
-His wealth of experience includes litigating claims under Title VII, the ADA, ADEA, and Pregnancy Discrimination Act, as well as Section 1983.
+His wealth of experience includes litigating claims under Title VII, the ADA, ADEA, and Pregnancy Discrimination Act, trade secrets laws, as well as Section 1983.

 In addition to his employment litigation experience at the Department of Justice, Joshua has represented federal agencies in cases involving the Occupational Safety and Health Act, the Federal Tort Claims Act, Administrative Procedure Act, Freedom of Information Act, federal election laws, criminal statutes, and constitutional law.